montehurd/mediawiki-quickstart/README.md

 Quickly spin up a MediaWiki instance with Docker

-Easy skin and extension configuration via manifest files
+Easy skin and extension configuration via manifest yml files

 Test running including Selenium tests you can watch as they execute